 Under the PR Act, overall responsibility for recordkeeping in a local government rests with the Council's CEO.
-However, the recordkeeping responsibilities outlined in the PR Act extend to anyone who creates or receives public records, including council employees, the mayor and councillors.
+However, the recordkeeping responsibilities outlined in the PR Act extend to anyone who creates or receives public records, including council employees.

 Specific recordkeeping responsibilities of the CEO